ESOC local event in Edinburgh and the Lothians

 NOTE: Current members of an orienteering club who will be orienteering on their own and have their own SI registered in their own name can to come to Registration and go through the speedy entry system.
 If in any doubt whether this applies to you then it is best to complete the attached application form and bring it with you.

-As for all ESOC local events there will be White, Yellow and Orange courses suitable for beginners and improvers and a further course or orienteering challenge suitable for experienced orienteers.
+As for all ESOC local events there will be White, Yellow and Orange courses suitable for beginners and improvers and a Green course 'with a twist' suitable for experienced orienteers.